kareneth/blog/content/posts/2021-08-07-book-review-of-screamfree-parenting.md

   Screamfree Parenting is Hal Runkel's approach to parenting.
 He says that "parenting is not about kids, it's about parents.
 If you're not in control, then you cannot be in charge.
 What every kid really needs are parents who are able to keep their cool no matter what."
-Read more...
-category: BOOK REVIEW
+category: Book Review
 tags:
   - hal runkel
   - book review